 While earning her BA degree magna cum laude from Muhlenberg College as an Art and English double major, Kramlich produced the first cross-major creative honors thesis (paintings + poems) in the history of Muhlenberg’s English and Art departments.
 At this time, she also became a member of Phi Beta Kappa, a national honors society.
 Kramlich then moved to Philadelphia and earned her MFA summa cum laude in Studio Art from Moore College of Art & Design.

 Kramlich’s artwork has always been language-based, combining visual and verbal languages into a complex signification system, and it most often takes the form of mixed-media encaustic paintings – though she also works in 3D with installation art.
-Her artistic practice involves research on semiotics, poetry (especially ekphrasis), Post-Structuralism, Intersectional Feminism, and the history of text-based American art.
+Her artistic practice involves research on semiotics, poetry (especially ekphrasis), Post-Structuralism, Linguistics, Intersectional Feminism, and the history of text-based American art.

-Kramlich regularly lectures at institutions such as PAFA, has artwork appear in publications, and has her artwork shown widely across the US.
-She has also exhibited work internationally in Spain and Ireland.
+Kramlich regularly lectures at institutions including PAFA, has artwork appear in publications, and has her artwork shown widely across the US.
+She has also exhibited work internationally in Spain, France, and Ireland.
 Recent solo exhibitions of Kramlich’s work include “A Capitalist Plaid” in 2024 at Pink Noise Projects in Philadelphia, PA and "Mark My Words" in 2023 at the Barbara Crawford Gallery.
 In 2022, the PHL International Airport commissioned Kramlich to create a painting which was scanned and printed at mural scale (7.5ft x 22ft) for the connector hallway just before Terminal F where it remained for over a year and a half.
 Notably, her work was included in group exhibitions such as Woodmere Art Museum’s 2023 Juried Exhibition, Maus Contemporary's "Capitolism: The Normalization of Political Violence in the United States" exhibition in 2021 (with Willie Cole), Rowan University Gallery's exhibition entitled "Dialogic" in 2013 (alongside John Giorno, Jaume Plensa, Jenny Holzer, and Glenn Ligon), and the 4-person installation-based exhibition entitled "PaperScapes" at the Philadelphia Art Alliance in 2017 (with Sun Young Kang).

 While earning her BA degree magna cum laude from Muhlenberg College as an Art and English double major, Kramlich produced the first cross-major creative honors thesis (paintings + poems) in the history of Muhlenberg’s English and Art departments.
 At this time, she also became a member of Phi Beta Kappa, a national honors society.
 Kramlich then moved to Philadelphia and earned her MFA summa cum laude in Studio Art from Moore College of Art & Design.

 Kramlich’s artwork has always been language-based, combining visual and verbal languages into a complex signification system, and it most often takes the form of mixed-media encaustic paintings – though she also works in 3D with installation art.
-Her artistic practice involves research on semiotics, poetry (especially ekphrasis), Post-Structuralism, Intersectional Feminism, and the history of text-based American art.
+Her artistic practice involves research on semiotics, poetry (especially ekphrasis), Post-Structuralism, Linguistics, Intersectional Feminism, and the history of text-based American art.

-Kramlich regularly lectures at institutions such as PAFA, has artwork appear in publications, and has her artwork shown widely across the US.
-She has also exhibited work internationally in Spain and Ireland.
+Kramlich regularly lectures at institutions including PAFA, has artwork appear in publications, and has her artwork shown widely across the US.
+She has also exhibited work internationally in Spain, France, and Ireland.
 Recent solo exhibitions of Kramlich’s work include “A Capitalist Plaid” in 2024 at Pink Noise Projects in Philadelphia, PA and "Mark My Words" in 2023 at the Barbara Crawford Gallery.
 In 2022, the PHL International Airport commissioned Kramlich to create a painting which was scanned and printed at mural scale (7.5ft x 22ft) for the connector hallway just before Terminal F where it remained for over a year and a half.
 Notably, her work was included in group exhibitions such as Woodmere Art Museum’s 2023 Juried Exhibition, Maus Contemporary's "Capitolism: The Normalization of Political Violence in the United States" exhibition in 2021 (with Willie Cole), Rowan University Gallery's exhibition entitled "Dialogic" in 2013 (alongside John Giorno, Jaume Plensa, Jenny Holzer, and Glenn Ligon), and the 4-person installation-based exhibition entitled "PaperScapes" at the Philadelphia Art Alliance in 2017 (with Sun Young Kang).